Q. What is the history of AYM?

 • Prescription meds (inhalers, insulin, allergy meds, etc.)

-• Reusable water bottle (AYM has water bottles available to purchase for $5)
+• Reusable water bottle (AYM has water bottles available to purchase)

 • Bathing suit (if your group is doing something water-related on your free day)